 Our aim is to continue to develop our learning community into a stronger supported environment where students' success is supported by the collaborative efforts of knowledgeable teachers who are organised to address the needs of diverse learners.

 We endeavour to address student learning at both levels of the learning spectrum.
-We offer enrichment K to 6 and cater for Special Needs based upon funding.
+We offer enrichment K to 6 and cater for limited Special Needs based upon the availability of funding.

-Curriculum Report 2012
+Curriculum Report 2013

 Overview